Hakuba Resort Guide

 Off the Slopes

 Hakuba is the destination of choice for those who want to see the incredible snow monkeys who bathe in the hot pools at the Jigokudani Monkey Park.
 There are day tours available from resort to visit the park and a number of other cultural attractions in the local area including a temple and sake brewery.
+We can book some of these directly for you - speak to your tour coordinator or call us on 01273 224063.

 Non-ski activities off the slopes include snowshoe tours, snowmobiling and cross-country skiing.
 Then there are the many wonderful Japanese onsens to visit – most hotels will have their own or there are public onsens throughout the resort too, some of which offer fabulous views of the mountains from the rotenburos (outdoor bath).